| |

 • Day 9: Algarve

-Your first stop in Portugal is Porto, which has a friendly rivalry with its neighbor to the south, Lisbon, over the fact that Porto was the original capital and is the city that the entire country is named after.
+Your first stop in Portugal is Porto, which has a friendly rivalry with its neighbor to the south, Lisbon, over the fact that Porto was originally the kingdom’s most important city thanks to its port (see what they did there?).

 Portugal was conquered by the Christian armies of the Inquisition from north to south, ending in the 12th Century, which is when the borders of present-day Portugal were formed (and have more or less stayed the same since).